Raspberry fruitworms, also known as raspberry beetles (or raspberry fruit worms), are members of a small family of beetles known as the Butyridae.

 In contrast, once B. unicolor beetles start flying, they begin feasting on the midribs of partially folded leaves.
 They are the most active in the evening.

-When the flower buds start to form, the beetles eat into them and then move inside the buds once they separate.
-They leave behind a large entrance hole.
+When the flower buds start to form, the beetles chew into them and then move inside the buds once they separate.
+They leave a large telltale entrance hole behind.

-The beetles either lay their eggs on buds that have not opened or inside the flowers and developing fruit.
+The beetles either lay their eggs on buds that have not opened, or lay them inside the flowers and developing fruit.
 Each female beetle can lay 100 or more eggs.

 When the larvae hatch, they typically feed on the flowers before making their way into the center of the developing fruit.

 This often damages the fruit or causes it to drop prematurely.

 The larval stage continues for about a month, until the insects drop to the ground in midsummer.
 Then, they pupate, and the adults spend the winter in the soil.